Wildlife Sweet Corn: A GameKeepers Secret

 There are some crops that really make a person smile when they grow a successful field, corn is definitely one of those feel good crops.
 BioLogic’s Wildlife Sweet Corn is a blend of two heirloom varieties that have over a century of proven reliability.
 Wildlife Sweet Corn for deer has a sugar content higher than that of new hybrids and is generally consumed earlier in the fall/winter especially when planted in areas with surrounding agricultural corn.
 The higher protein and nutrient content of this sweet corn is a major bonus for your wildlife.
 These proven open-pollinated varieties of corn are non-GMO and are not glyphosate resistant.
 One variety used in this blend is dwarf corn that is ideal for all wildlife because of its low ear height, especially waterfowl.
 The second variety is a high-yielding conventional sweet corn with a taller stalk and superior heat tolerance.
 As a bonus, this sweet corn is awesome to take home a few ears and feed your family with!

 How to Plant Wildlife Sweet Corn

 Prior to planting, fields should be sprayed with a non-residual, non-selective herbicide such as glyphosate to kill any existing vegetation.
-Wildlife Sweet Corn is referred to as a conventional corn and is not tolerant to glyphosate post emergence.
-Pre-emergent herbicides such as Atrazine can be used just before planting to control and limit the weed competition through the growing season.
+Wildlife Sweet Corn is referred to as a conventional corn and is not tolerant to glyphosate post-emergence.
+Pre-emergent herbicides such as Atrazine can be used just before planting to control and limit weed competition through the growing season.